 - UW-Eau Claire's Student Health Service offers travel health consultation at a minimal cost as well as some immunizations (Hepatitis A, tetanus, Hepatitis B, etc.) Call (715)-836-5360 for current pricing and to make an appointment. - International Travel Clinic at Mayo Health System in Eau Claire.
 The Mayo Clinic in Eau Claire can provide a pre-trip consultation and vaccinations.
-Call (715)-838-6171. - Ask your primary doctor at home if he/she can refer you to a travel medicine clinic.
+Call (715)-838-6171. - Use the CDC site to see where you can obtain the Yellow Fever Vaccine: https://wwwnc.cdc.gov/travel/page/search-for-stamaril-clinics - Ask your primary doctor at home if he/she can refer you to a travel medicine clinic.